SBEVSL/sbevsl_migrated/readme.txt

 Based on Maddy's and Mario Rosa's versions

-5.0 RC 2 by the SBEVSL team, see the User's Guide Friday, 19 April 2013 -- HJB
+5.3-r362 by the SBEVSL team, see the User's Guide Thursday, 24 July 2014 -- HJB

 Special Thanks to the following for their contributions to ProMOL:
 Laura Grell, Chris Parkin, T.J.
 Esposito, C. Wischmeyer